 - Earning Basis: Please review the AE Pension Scheme set up and check whether you have selected the appropriate 'Earnings Basis' for your employee(s).
 Pension deductions can be set up based on three different earnings basis as listed below:

 Qualifying Earning (QE): Pension deductions start only when the employee earns over the threshold.
-For this year threshold, please visit
+For this year threshold, please

 All Pensionable Earnings: The worker's total earnings are used to calculate the pension contribution.

 Custom: You can set up your own earnings limits to calculate the pension contribution.